Elbow dislocation

 Call your doctor now or seek immediate medical care if:

-• Your child's hand or fingers are cool or pale or change color.
+• Your hand or fingers are cool or pale or change color.

-• Your child's cast or splint feels too tight.
+• Your cast or splint feels too tight.

-• Your child has tingling, weakness, or numbness in a hand or fingers.
+• You have tingling, weakness, or numbness in your hand or fingers.

-• Your child has problems with the cast or splint.
+• You have problems with your cast or splint.

 The content above contains general health information provided by Healthwise, Incorporated, and reviewed by its medical experts.
 This content should not replace the advice of your healthcare provider.
 Not all treatments or services described are offered as services by us.
 For recommended treatments, please consult your healthcare provider.